LSIND/intro-to-python3-analysis/README.md

 The folder also includes [depsalem.txt](https://github.com/LSIND/intro-to-python3-analysis/blob/master/TrainDepAnalysis/depsalem.txt) file with a set of [train departures](https://juckins.net/amtrak_status/archive/html/history.php) from Salem in period 09/01/2018 - 09/01/2019.

 ## [Plot Currency Rates](https://github.com/LSIND/intro-to-python3-analysis/tree/master/PlotCurrencyRates "PlotCurrencyRates")
+*Using xml module to parse XML-data and matplotlib to plot it*

 The code (module **readxml**):
  - reads data from [Central Bank of Russia](http://www.cbr.ru/development/SXML/) containing currency information in XML-format:
     * [XML with currency names and codes (ids)](http://www.cbr.ru/scripts/XML_val.asp?d=0).
 The code should retrieve the code from the provided name, f.e.
 Euro = R01239;